How Much Do Solar Panels for Your Home Cost?

 Solar Tax Credit Incentive & Utility Rebates

 Now you know the price range of a solar system, but that’s only part of the story.
-North Carolina has 1 major solar incentive available for home solar systems right now: The 30% Federal Solar Tax Credit.
+North Carolina has 2 major solar incentives available for home solar systems right now: The 30% Federal Solar Tax Credit and Duke Energy’s PowerPair Incentive Program.
 Understanding how the tax credit is applied to the price of solar is crucial to determining the true cost of your solar system.
 Here’s a breakdown:

 30% Federal Solar Investment Tax Credit